rfo909/CFT/README.md

 $ Dir.runDetach("notepad", savefile.path)

-If on Linux, enter "leafpad" or "gedit" or "subl", or what have you.
+If on Linux, replace "notepad" with "leafpad" or "gedit" or "subl", or what have you.
 If you need to run "nano", then replace .runDetach with .run, so as not to run the process in the background.

 Note that when editing a savefile, all you need do after saving changes, is run the code directly, as CFT discoveres the file has changed, and hurries to reload the updated code as you press